 — Smitty (@braydentryagain) March 6, 2022

-Suspicion arose surrounding Cavanaugh’s claims in January 2022, after she’d sought funds from the HunterSeven Foundation, a nonprofit that focuses on veteran advocacy and cancer research.
+Suspicion arose regarding Sarah Cavanaugh’s claims in January 2022, after she’d sought additional funds from the HunterSeven Foundation, a nonprofit that focuses on veteran advocacy and cancer research.
 She’d provided the organization with VA medical records, hospital bills and a copy of a DD Form 214 separation document.

-After HunterSeven posted Cavanaugh’s story to its Instagram account, Lieutenant Commander Amy Forsythe, a Navy Reserve public affairs officer who spent 18 years in the Marine Corps, noticed several inconsistencies.
-These included issues with her uniform – her collar was backward and her earrings were out of regulation – and the fact she’d never heard of Cavanaugh or that she’d been awarded a Purple Heart or a Bronze Star with Valor, despite her claims.
+After HunterSeven posted Cavanaugh’s story to its Instagram account, Lt.
+Cmdr.
+Amy Forsythe, a US Navy Reserve public affairs officer who spent 18 years in the Marines, noticed several inconsistencies.
+These included issues with her uniform – her collar was backward and her earrings were out of regulation – and the fact she’d never heard of the woman, nor that she’d received a Purple Heart or Bronze Star, despite her claims.

-Forsythe informed HunterSeven of this and they immediately canceled a check that had been sent to Cavanaugh.
+Forsythe informed HunterSeven of this and the organization immediately canceled a check that had been sent to Cavanaugh.

 A judge signed a warrant in February, allowing police to conduct a raid of her residence.
 During it, they seized several laptops, cellphones and USB devices, as well as notebooks, a firearm, clothing and other personal belongings.

-Cavanaugh was arraigned virtually on March 14 in the US District Court for the District of Rhode Island.
-During the arraignment, Assistant US Attorney Ronald Gendron described Cavanaugh as someone who “could be so cold-hearted as purport to be a cancer-stricken ex-Marine.”
+Cavanaugh was arraigned virtually on March 14, 2022 in the US District Court for the District of Rhode Island.
+During the arraignment, Assistant US Attorney Ronald Gendron described her as someone who “could be so cold-hearted as purport to be a cancer-stricken ex-Marine.”

-“It seems that anything that was out there, any pot of money that she placed her hands on, she used fraud to try and acquire it,” he added.
+He added, “It seems that anything that was out there, any pot of money that she placed her hands on, she used fraud to try and acquire it.”

 More from us: Fake Veteran Sent To Prison After Stealing $300,000 In VA Services

-The judge released Cavanaugh on a $50,000 unsecured bond, saying she did not pose a flight risk and was not a danger to herself or the public.
+The judge released Cavanaugh on a $50,000 unsecured bond, saying she didn’t pose a flight risk and wasn’t a danger to herself or the public.
 Her next court date has not yet been set.